daxian-dbw/PSNativeToolCompletion/readme.md

 ## PSNativeToolCompletion

 This PowerShell module enables lazy loading of argument completion scripts for native commands.
-It leverages the new 'fall-back' completer for native commands -- `Register-ArgumentCompleter -NativeFallback`.
+It leverages the new 'fall-back' completer for native commands -- `Register-ArgumentCompleter -NativeFallback` (introduced in PowerShell v7.6).

 When tab completion is triggered for a native command, it checks for a corresponding completion script,